List of PlayStation (console) games (A–L)

 This is a list of games for the Sony PlayStation video game system, organized alphabetically by name.
 There are often different names for the same game in different regions.
 The final licensed PlayStation game released in Japan (not counting re-releases) was Black/Matrix 00 on May 13, 2004; counting re-releases, the final licensed game released in Japan was Strider Hiryū on October 24, 2006.
-The final licensed game released in North America was FIFA Football 2005 on October 12, 2004, and the final licensed game released in Europe was Moorhuhn X on July 20, 2005.
+The final licensed game released in North America was FIFA Football 2005 on October 12, 2004, and the final licensed game released in Europe was either Schnappi das kleine Krokodil – 3 Fun-Games on July 18, 2005, or Moorhuhn X on July 20, 2005.
 Additionally, homebrew games were created using the Sony PlayStation Net Yaroze.
+Games were being reprinted as late as 2008 with Metal Gear Solid in Metal Gear Solid: The Essential Collection.